gxr441/cco_vasculature/README.md

 ## WIP Implementation of vasculature tree generation based on the 1993 paper of Schreiner et al.

-## License

-This software is licensed under GNU General Public License v3.0

-You are free to use this in a lot of ways 'free of charge', subject to certain limitations put down by the license.

 ### Model Constants(constants.py)
 The model constants can be changed as needed.
 ###### Description